thunderclient/thunder-client-support/README.md

 <a name="contribution"></a>
 ## Contribution
-* **Documentation**: if you like to improve documentation, please submit PR.
+* Documentation: if you like to improve documentation, please submit PR.
-* As the project is not open source, when you submit feature request or bug, if you know the solution, please submit code sample or link.
 * The following modules are open for contribution, let me know if you like to contribute
   * Code Snippet Generation
   * Import of OpenAPI json/yaml files